 What better way than to make it a cash based competition?

-For this to be effective and ensure that nobody is gaming system (within reason), two competitions should occur simultaneously; most dials in the week and most booked demos in the week.
-This way there is an incentive to making a lot of dials, more dials equals more chances of demos.
+For this to be effective and ensure that nobody is gaming system (within reason), two competitions should occur simultaneously; most dials in the week and most booked sales demos in the week.
+This way there is an incentive to making a lot of dials, more dials equals more chances of sales demos.

 As well, the prize for most demos should be larger than the prize for most dials.
-In this way if a rep decides to game the system for most dials and wins, their win will pale in comparison to someone who did the work, did the dials and consequently booked the most demos.
+In this way if a rep decides to game the system for most dials and wins, their win will pale in comparison to someone who did the work, did the dials and consequently booked the most sales demos.

 The second rep hack is giving the rep the tools they need to book the demo.
 This is done by being different, being affable, and being spectacular.

 Everyone loves an unanticipated gift.

 First determine the customer acquisition cost (CAC), from that how much can you spend on an introduction gift for 60 leads (20 leads per rep) per month.
 The rest is easy.
 The target demographic are mostly homogenous, CEOs and CFOs of companies that span many industries.
 Each rep is given a budget to spend on 20 leads and select some special gifts to send out to them.
 I’d guess the top reps would research their leads and find something very personal to buy their way to the demo.

 One key advantage this company has is several years of sales and a very low churn rate.
 The best and easiest way to find new customers, is to request referrals.
 A better way to get referrals, and considering that the signatory on the renewal check is both the champion and someone with a keen eye on the budget, is to incentivize that referral.